Tony Cragg: Stacks

 The exhibition focuses on the resonance of stacking in Cragg’s practice, considering how the creation of solid, cohesive forms out of small, disparate parts has been a constant in his work, spanning over five decades of making.
 Cragg’s Stacks developed initially in the ’70s, coinciding with his emergence as an artist and the critical recognition of his exhibited work, as well as his move to Germany in 1977.
 Cragg has variously stacked, gathered and layered ever since, deploying various acts of stratification, compilation, accrual and accumulation in his work.
 These constructive, physical activities have also been animated by a range of ideas, references and narratives, drawing from geology, archaeology, biology, chemistry, natural history, psychology and anthropology.
 The geological concerns displayed by these early works – including the sculptural Stack presented at Tate in 1975 and Minster (1987) presented at Hayward Gallery that year, combining a multitude of miscellaneous, recycled and geological materials with physical hand-made endeavour – set Cragg apart from the other artists working in Britain at the time.

-The exhibition will also include works from Cragg’s Lost in Thought and In No Time series.
+The exhibition also includes works from Cragg’s In No Time series.
 These works conjure up emotionally-charged ideas of bodily enclosure, intimate habitation and the feeling of living between the layers.
-These works also speak to the connection between ‘layer’ and ‘history’ – the accumulation of meaning, and developing histories.
+These works speak to the connection between ‘layer’ and ‘history’ – the accumulation of meaning, and developing histories.
 Cragg has always been interested in etymologies and the ways in which experiences, ideas and words are materialised.
 In German, the word Geschichte means both ‘history’ and ‘story’ – two theoretically different concepts, with history referring to a ‘factual’ event in the past, and a story referring to a narrative or fictional tale.
 “We might also talk about ‘storey’ and ‘story’: the storeys of buildings and the stories of life”, says Cragg.
 “Telling ‘histories’ as telling ‘stories’ and recounting ‘tales’.
 I think about ‘telling’ as ‘narrating’ but also about ‘accounting’ or ‘recounting’.
 You might recount a tale and tell a history, for example, or account for yourself.
 Counting and accounting, telling and numbering, adding and accumulating… these words and ideas also introduce time and are part of a broader, bigger idea of history as layering or a layering upwards of deeper experiences.”

 The exhibition follows a solo presentation of Cragg’s work at this year’s Armory show with the gallery, and museum exhibitions at the Kunstpalast Düsseldorf and the Franz Marc Museum in Kochel Am See (2 June – 6 October), as well as a major installation of his works at the Boboli Gardens, behind the Pitti Palace in Florence (7 May – 13 October).